JuliaEarth/CoordRefSystems.jl/README.md

 Cartography.jl provides conversions between Coordinate Reference Systems (CRS) in native Julia.
-It was designed to work with units from [Unitful.jl](https://github.com/PainterQubits/Unitful.jl), respects projection bounds documented in [EPSG](https://epsg.io), and is very fast thanks to advanced parametrizations at compile-time.
+It was designed to work with units from [Unitful.jl](https://github.com/PainterQubits/Unitful.jl), respects projection bounds catalogued in <https://epsg.io>, and is very fast thanks to advanced parametrizations at compile-time.

 This package addresses various design issues encountered in previous attempts such as